Creating the Offer Letter

 Appointment Dates

 The appointment start date for GAs is typically prior to the start of the semester.
-GAs may be expected to begin work as of the start date of their appointment.
-All graduate students enrolled in on-campus programs are required to arrive on campus on or before the first day of each new term, as stated in The Graduate Catalog ("Deadlines").
-This policy is to ensure graduate students' academic success, as well as to prevent any financial hardships that may result for student with a graduate assistantship appointment.
-Late arrivals may impact the GA's employment start date, which may cause the GA to be responsible for paying partial tuition and affect the GA's eligibility for subsidized health insurance.
-If a newly admitted student is not able to arrive on campus on or before the first day of the semester, they should plan to defer their admission to a later semester.
-Deferral requests require departmental approval and should be sent to gradadmissions@uconn.edu.
+GAs may be expected to begin work as of the start date of their appointment and should plan to arrive ahead of their start date.
+All graduate students enrolled in on-campus programs are required to arrive on campus on or before the first day of each new term, as stated in The Graduate Catalog Admissions Deadlines.
+GAs are not authorized to begin their GA duties until they have arrived in the U.S. Arrival after the first day of the semester is considered a Late Arrivaland requires advance approval from The Graduate School.
+If a newly admitted student is not able to arrive on campus on or before the first day of the semester, they should plan to defer their admissionto a later semester.

-Graduate Assistant offer letters define the terms and conditions of employment for graduate students who are invited to accept a new position or a continuation appointment as a Graduate Assistant at the University of Connecticut.
-Effective January 2023, the original six GA offer letter templates have been combined into one template that can be used to appoint or reappoint a GA for the fall/spring semester or the academic year.
-An additional template has been created that can be used specifically for mid-appointment (fall/spring or academic year) FTE or stipend level changes.
+Graduate Assistant offer letters define the terms and conditions of employment for graduate students who are invited to accept a new position or a continuation of their appointment as a Graduate Assistant at the University of Connecticut.
+There are two templates available: one to be used to appoint or reappoint a GA for the fall/spring semester or the academic year; and a second template for mid-appointment (fall/spring or academic year), Full Time Employment (FTE), or stipend level changes.

-Please remember that the GEU contract requires the university to make offers by April 1 for incoming GAs and by June 1 for continuing GAs except in exceptional situations as outlined in by the contract.
+• Please remember that the GEU contract requires the University to make offers by April 1 for incoming GAs and by June 1 for continuing GAs, except in exceptional situations as outlined in the contract.
 If you have any questions about this deadline and whether a scenario would qualify as exceptional, please reach out to The Graduate School.

 Additional Information for Incoming GAs' Offer Letters - The April 15 Resolution